jimhigson/oboe.js/writing/main/2_Introduction.md

 progressive view of http would allow progressive response to its http request, allowing the data to be viewed similarly progressively.

 Stepping outside the big-small tradeoff
 ---------------------------------------

 Where a domain model contains a series of data, of which ranges are made available via REST, I have often seen a trade-off with regards to how much of the series each call should request.
 Answering this question is usually a compromise between competing concerns in which it is not simultaneously possible to addresses all concerns satisfactorily.
-A good example might be a Twitter's pages listing a series of tweets where the interface designers adopted a currently trending pattern[^infiniteScroll], Infinite Scrolling.
+A good example might be a Twitter's pages listing a series of tweets where the interface designers adopted a currently trending pattern[^5], Infinite Scrolling.
 Starting from an initial page showing some finite number of tweets, upon scrolling to the bottom the next batch is automatically requested.
 The new batch is fetched in a json format and, once loaded, presented as html and added to the bottom of the page.
 Applied repeatedly this allows the user to scroll indefinitely, albeit punctuated by slightly jolting pauses while new content is loaded.
 To frame the big-small tradeoff we might consider the extreme choices.
 Firstly, requesting just one tweet per http request.
 By requesting the smallest possible content individual calls would complete very quickly and the pauses would be short.
 Taking the extreme small end the page stutters, pausing momentarily but frequently.
 Taking the opposite extreme, by requesting some huge number of tweets we see long periods of smooth scrolling partitioned by long waits.

 I propose that my thesis may be applied used to stand down from this compromise by delivering pauses which are both infrequent and short.
 In the Twitter example, once we have thinking about http progressively this may be achieved quite simply by issuing large requests but instead of deferring all rendering until the request completes, render individual tweets incrementally as they are progressively parsed out of the ongoing response.

 Staying fast on a fallible network
 ----------------------------------

-We have been extremely successful in building the TCP abstraction layer over many different networks with vastly different purposes, However this means that the reliability of networks that a REST client must work with varies greatly.
-At one extreme we have server-room sized networks delivering data over a span of few meters with a success rate for any particular http request-response that is so high as for failure to be negligible.
-Occupying the opposite extreme we have mobile networks in marginal signal where it is common for downloads to be abruptly terminated due to loss of connectivity.

-Consider an everyday situation where a user is using a phone to check their email over a mobile network whilst travelling on a train.
-The user prefers the simplicity of webmail so the communications are sent via REST rather than a mail specific protocol such as POP3.
-In this scenario the signal can be expected to be lost and reestablished many times.
+The reliability of networks that REST operates over varies widely.
+Considering the worst case we see mobile networks in marginal signal over which it is common for ongoing downloads to be abruptly disconnected.
+Existing http clients handle this kind of unexpected termination poorly.
+Consider the everyday situation of somebody using a smartphone browser to check their email.
+The use of Webmail necessitates that the communication in made via REST rather than a mail specific protocol such as IMAP.
+Mobile data coverage is less than network operators claim [^6] so while travelling the signal can be expected to be lost and reestablished many times.
+Whilst not strictly forbidding their inspection, the web developer's standard AJAX toolkit are structured in such a way as to encourage the developer to consider partially successful messages as wholly unsuccessful.
+For example, the popular AJAX library jQuery automatically parses complete JSON or XML responses before handing back to the application.
+But on failure there is no attempt to parse or deliver the partial response.
+To programmers who know where to look the partial responses are retrievable as raw text but handling them is a special case, bringing-your-own-parser affair.
-Whilst not strictly forbidding it, none of the web developer's standard toolkit of AJAX libraries encourage a use of the partially downloaded response if the http request fails.
-For example, the popular AJAX library[CITE], jQuery, very helpfully parses complete JSON or XML responses before handing back to the application.
-But because incomplete messages are not valid markup, on connection failure jQuery does not attempt to parse the response.
-Because partial responses are only available to the programmer as raw text, to handle them would involve a special case and a different methodology.
-Because of this difficulty I can find no example other than such messages being dropped without inspection.
-In practice this means that for the user checking her email, even if 90% of her inbox had been downloaded she will be shown nothing.
+Because of this difficulty I can only find examples of partial messages being dropped without inspection.
+In practice this means that for the user checking her email, even if 90% of her inbox had been retrieved she will be shown nothing.
 When the network is available again the application will have to download from scratch, including the 90% which it already fetched.
-In this regard REST falls short of the mail-specific protocols which would display messages one at a time as they are fetched.
 I see much potential for improvement here.

-Whilst of course a REST client library cannot understand the semantics of specific messages fully enough to decide if a partially downloaded message is useful.
-I propose that it would be an improvement to provide callbacks in such a way that the calling application may make use of partially successful messages via much the same programming as for complete messages.
-This fits in very well with my vision of a http response as a progressive stream of many small parts.
-As each part arrives it should be possible to parse and pass onto the application without knowing if the whole will be delivered successfully.

-This style of REST client encourages an attitude of optimistic locking in the application which uses it.
-Upon each partial delievery of the message there may be made an implicit assumption that the whole message will be successful and as such each part can be acted on straight away.
+Not every message, incomplete, is useful.
+Whilst of course a generic REST client cannot understand the semantics of specific messages fully enough to decide if a partially downloaded message is useful, I propose it would be an improvement if the content from incomplete responses could be handled using much the same programming as for complete responses.
+This follows naturally from a conceptualisation of the http response as a progressive stream of many small parts; as each part arrives it should be possible to use it without knowing if the next will be delivered successfully.
+This style of programming encourages thinking in terms of optimistic locking.
+Upon each partial delivery there is an implicit assumption that it may be acted on straight away and the next will also be successful.
+In cases where this assumption fails the application should be notified so that some rollback may be performed.
-On discovering a delivery failure the application should be notified in case it should wish to rollback some of those actions.
-The degree of rollback could vary greatly between application domains, in the example above of a webmail client it may be that no rollback at all is performed.

 Agile methodologies, fast deployments, and compatibility now with future versions
 ---------------------------------------------------------------------------------